carissalow/rapids/docs/features/phone-locations.md

 | `[DBSCAN_MINSAMPLES]`      | The number of samples (or total weight) in a neighborhood for a point to be considered as a core point of a cluster.
 This includes the point itself.
 | `[THRESHOLD_STATIC]`       | It is the threshold value in km/hr which labels a row as Static or Moving.
 | `[MAXIMUM_GAP_ALLOWED]`   | The maximum gap (in seconds) allowed between any two consecutive rows for them to be considered part of the same displacement.
 If this threshold is too high, it can throw speed and distance calculations off for periods when the the phone was not sensing.
-| `[MINUTES_DATA_USED]`     | Set to `True` to include an extra column in the final location feature file containing the number of minutes used to compute the features on each day segment.
+| `[MINUTES_DATA_USED]`     | Set to `True` to include an extra column in the final location feature file containing the number of minutes used to compute the features on each time segment.
 Use this for quality control purposes, the more data minutes exist for a period, the more reliable its features should be.
 For fused location, a single minute can contain more than one coordinate pair if the participant is moving fast enough.
 | `[SAMPLING_FREQUENCY]`     | Expected time difference between any two location rows in minutes.
 If set to `0`, the sampling frequency will be inferred automatically as the median of all the differences between any two consecutive row timestamps (recommended if you are using `FUSED_RESAMPLED` data).
 This parameter impacts all the time calculations.